dickson-michael/agency-analytics-crawler/README.md

 Arguably, the biggest problem in the design is that *CrawlerMetrics* acts as a factory for *PageScraper*.
 This is implemented to ensure that *CrawlerMetrics* is receiving data it can understand.
 In a design where everything is replacable using DI, this is very out of place.
 A potential change might be to have a single DI container that constructs *CrawlerMetrics* and *PageScraper* and is tasked solely with ensuring their interoperability.

 Use of XPath for scraping is very helpful.
 It's hardly surprising I found this is also a recommended approach after settling on it.
 That said, I do have a bias towards XPath stemming from past work, and using another approach might have been more educational.

+Finally, generating summary data from *CrawlerMetrics* data could be split off into another class. *CrawlerMetrics* would then be acting simply as a Data Mapper, saving and loading records from some persistent or temporary store (and likely be renamed accordingly).
+If this code were to actually see usage with a persistent datastore, this is a change that I'd want to make.